 I think everyone should work to preform at a certain standard and if you aren’t preforming up to par, you get fired.
 That’s the way the capitalist society works, like it or not.
 Why should teachers be held to another standard.

 Standarized testing can be easily manipulated by teachers to their benefits.
 The teachers who teach to the curriculum and just what the curriculum calls for can get better scores than others who teach the material, but not specifically exactly what the standarized tests look for.
 Probably some of the teachers fired were subpar, but other standards should be used to judge teachers.
 Also, the students in their classes may have been subpar to begin with, and maybe they improved a bit, but were still subpar.
-I’m not certain of the details of this situation, but I wonder if they weighed the improvements made by students when they started firing the teachers.posted over 3 years ago
+I’m not certain of the details of this situation, but I wonder if they weighed the improvements made by students when they started firing the teachers.posted about 4 years ago

 I love reading everyone’s point of view.
 For GirlinthePaperDress I don’t agree that the state should have to do a parent’s job.
 Learning starts within in the home.
 A teacher and the state can only do so much.
 Your morals,ethics and point of view are based not only on what your taught by society.
 Its based on what your taught and observe in your household.
 When kids aren’t encouraged to learn by their own families that’s what endangers a child’s education.
-So if there ever came a time where the child did have a bad teacher he/she could report it to a parent and the parent should take the issue up with the school.posted over 3 years ago
+So if there ever came a time where the child did have a bad teacher he/she could report it to a parent and the parent should take the issue up with the school.posted about 4 years ago

 This is the governments way of trying to dumb down the masses so they can control us.
 Its unbelievable to me that students out of high cant get into colleges in there hometowns.
 Im from california and a school thats 10 minutes from my house is no longer accepting applications.
 Community colleges are over capitacity and still squeezing more students into these schools.
 You see how reality tv has become our reality.
 No picks up books anymore and reads.
 All the great books are being turned into movies that are eccential waterdowned garbage.
 Where is the susbstance that is so obviously missing in our everyday live.
 Its sad that when budget cuts occur school and art programs are the first thing hit.
 The world has way to much money to be in debt.
 There creating fear in people as a whole so they can control.
 You cant believe the lie.
-Research and find answer for yourself or else you will become a mindless slave.posted over 3 years ago
+Research and find answer for yourself or else you will become a mindless slave.posted about 4 years ago